 Council undertakes to maintain safe and accessible footpaths which have non slip, all weather surfaces for users and aims to provide a footpath on at least one side of every residential street and upgrade pedestrian ramps to current Australian Standards.
 To report a damaged footpath, go to our Online Services page.

-Permits are required to conduct certain activities on council land, such as roadways, footpaths and reserves.
-Applications can be made online for the following types of Council permits/approvals:
+Permits are required to conduct certain activities on Council land, such as roadways and footpaths.

-For further information on obtaining a permit please select Permits or contact our Customer Service Team on 8405 6600.
+For further information or to make a payment please contact our Customer Relations Team on 8405 6600.

 The Capital Works Construction Report includes a list of works programmed for the relevant financial year such as roads, footpaths, traffic works, bus stops, stormwater drainage and reserve construction.
 The Report is updated regularly to indicate the progress of the various scheduled works throughout the year.